olvidalo/efes-ng-prototype/docs/tutorial/indices.md

 1. **Definition**: in `metadata-config.xsl`, an `<idx:index>` block declares the index (its ID, title, and column layout)
 2. **Extraction**: an XSLT template finds the relevant entities in each XML source file and outputs `<entity>` elements
-3. **Aggregation**: a pipeline node combines all extracted entities across documents into a single JSON file
+3. **Aggregation**: a pipeline node combines all extracted entities across documents into a single JSON file that can be read by Eleventy

 The data flows like this: